What are Peatlands?

 Peatlands play a vital role in addressing climate change due to their huge potential to store carbon when the habitat is in a healthy condition.

-When in good condition, though, peatlands act like a sponge, absorbing and retaining huge volumes of water, slowing the flow, and helping to prevent the risk of flooding downstream.
+Peatlands also act like a sponge, absorbing and retaining huge volumes of water, slowing the flow, and helping to prevent the risk of flooding downstream.
 This sponge effect also means they can continue to feed river systems in drought conditions, which in turn increases the landscape’s resilience to changes in the climate and weather patterns.

 Studying peat is a window into the past where biological matter such as pollen has been preserved, thereby providing a record of the historical environment thousands of years ago.
 This enhances our understanding of how the landscape has evolved and changed through history.